mattmaynes2/aria/reports/proposal/proposal.md

 The server will be trained using a watch and learn method.
 A user will train the system by using a web interface or manual controls.
 The user will enter the desired action, and the server will associate the current sensor information with the desired state.
-The server will have the following three modes: record and learn, assisted, and live mode.
+The server will have the following thwo modes: record and learn, assisted.

 In record and learn mode, the server makes no decisions on its own.
 It records the user's interactions with the system and logs them in a database.
 It will then use this information to make future estimations about